 It is now time to present the main results of this article and their implications.
 In this section, we will do this in a formal manner using the terminology introduced in Section 2.

-The proofs of the results follow later, from Section 5 on to Section 9.
-Proof-wise the results on k-metamour-regular graphs for $k \in \{0,1,2\}$ build upon the result for arbitrary $k \geq 0$; this determines the order of these sections.
-We will now, however, start with k = 0 and only deal with general k later on.
+This section also includes brief sketches of the proofs of the main results.
+The actual and complete proofs of the results follow later, from Section 5 on to Section 9.
+Proof-wise the results on k-metamour-regular graphs for $k \in \{0, 1, 2\}$ build upon the result for arbitrary $k \ge 0$ ; this determines the order of the sections containing the proofs.
+We will in this section, however, start with k = 0, followed by k = 1 and k = 2 and only deal with general k later on.